AngleProtocol/merkl-contracts/README.md

 - `DistributionCreator`: to which DAOs and individuals can deposit their rewards to incentivize a pool
 - `Distributor`: the contract where users can claim their rewards

+You can learn more about the Merkl system in the [documentation](https://docs.angle.money/side-products/merkl).

 ## Setup

 ### Install packages